 On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
-They then took part in discovery exercises around stations, including Understand users to explore the role of personas in building empathy as well as Design for transparency and Content strategy.
+They then took part in discovery exercises around stations, including Understand users to explore the role of personas in building empathy as well as Deconstruct transparency and Design with words.

 Participants were addressed by subject matter experts, including presentations from the Irish Data Protection Commission on transparency requirements, Chris Downs from Normally on designing for data and collaboration, and Assistant Professor Florian Schaub from the University of Michigan on designing effective privacy notices and controls.

 All participants then worked to Identify opportunities by writing How Might We's on Post-Its during these presentations, and these notes were collected by the facilitation team who placed them on the wall of the day, grouping them into key thematic areas.
 Some of the unique groupings of questions that emerged from this Design Jam included ideas on how might we:

 Each multidisciplinary team focussed on imagining transparency-focussed design patterns for different areas of fictional mobile apps: